 Derek Gullett was appointed principal trombonist of the Indianapolis Symphony Orchestra in the spring of 2025 by music director Jun Märkl.
 He began performing with the group in June 2025.

 In addition to being a passionate performer, Derek is equally at home in a teaching environment.
-He has served as the Instructor of Brass at Girard College in Philadelphia and maintains a private studio of brass musicians of all ages and skill levels.
-Many of his students have seen success in their musical endeavors including higher chair placements in school, membership in honor bands and orchestras, acceptance into college music programs for both music education and instrumental performance degrees, and appointments in professional ensembles.
+He has served as the Instructor of Trombone and Euphonium at Girard College in Philadelphia and maintains a studio of brass musicians of all ages and skill levels.
+Many of his students have seen success in their musical endeavors through earning degrees in music and being appointed in professional ensembles.
+He has also had the pleasure of presenting masterclasses at the University of Akron.

 Derek is a performing artist for the Edwards Instrument Company and Greg Black Mouthpieces.